GregK10/722Workshop_Velvet.SPAdes_YY.MY.GK/4_QUAST.md

     - Creates the output directory that contains all output file using the name we provide.
 - ```contigs.fasta``` and ```contigs.fa```
     - The contig files for SPAdes and Velvet respectively
+##### Some other options
+- ```-t (or --threads) <int>```
+    - Maximum number of threads.
+The default value is the number of CPUs.
+If QUAST fails to determine the number of CPUs, the number is set to 4
+- ```--scaffolds```
+    - The assemblies are scaffolds (rather than contigs).
+QUAST will add split versions of assemblies to the comparison.
+Assemblies are split by continuous fragments of N's of length ≥ 10
+- ```-R <path>```
+    - Reference genome file.
+Optional.
+Many metrics can't be evaluated without a reference.
+If this is omitted, QUAST will only report the metrics that can be evaluated without a reference

 ### Code for QUAST on the SPAdes contig
 Make sure your path is as follows